TarasKoval/TestCoverage/README.md

 # User authentication program based on typing dynamics

 The program works in two modes:
-- learning (creating a biometric reference)
+- learning (creating the biometric identifier)
-- identification (comparison with the biometric standard).
+- identification (comparison with the biometric identifier).

 You can read full task in readme.pdf file (Ukrainian language)